Asha-Empire/Game-Story/README.md

 #### 2550...

 After all this turmoil and conflicts, in 2550, the people of the solar system formed a union and decided to establish a central government.
-The earth-centered government, made up of people spread over the solar system, was called the **Solar System United States (USSS)**.
+The earth-centered government, made up of people spread over the solar system, was called the **United States of Solar System (USSS)**.

 #### 2551...